ellissuen/SQL-Project/starting_with_data.md

       HAVING sentimentscore * sentimentmagnitude < 0         -- ONLY change from previous query
       ORDER BY COUNT(revenue) DESC

+      --general analysis of this questions
+      SELECT
+          COUNT(revenue) AS revenue_count,
+          preference
+      FROM (
+         SELECT
+              revenue,
+              CASE                                                      -- split into low, med, high WHEN sentimentscore * sentimentmagnitude > 0.5 THEN 'high' WHEN sentimentscore * sentimentmagnitude >= 0 THEN 'med'
+                  WHEN sentimentscore * sentimentmagnitude < 0 THEN 'low'
+                  ELSE NULL
+                    END AS preference
+                FROM productdistinct p
+          JOIN visitortransactions v ON p.productsku = v.sku
+      ) AS subquery
+      GROUP BY preference;

 Answer:
 In general personal preference of a product does not seem to have a major factor of if a certain product is bought or not.
 However, there is significantly less amount of products that are bought from products that have a negative sentiment.
 This may be useful in identifying products that need to be improved so that customers are more drawn to purchasing them.
+Most products that are purchased are either prefered highly or at least medium preference